app-store

 How to Respond

 When an app is rejected, developers can communicate with the review team through the Resolution Center in App Store Connect.
-The best approach is to address every issue cited in the rejection notice, provide clear explanations of changes made, and resubmit.
-If a developer believes the rejection was made in error, they can appeal the decision through the App Review Board.
+Address every cited issue, explain the changes you made, and resubmit.
+If you believe the rejection was made in error, appeal the decision through the App Review Board.

 Preventing Rejections

-Thoroughly test your app before submission.
+Test your app thoroughly before submission.
 Review the latest guidelines, especially after Apple updates them.
 Ensure all metadata is accurate and complete.
-Providing detailed reviewer notes can help clarify features that might otherwise be misunderstood during review.
+Detailed reviewer notes help clarify features that might otherwise be misunderstood.